southwick-associates/salicprep/github_vignettes/server-setup.md

 - Lock your personal computer (or terminate the Southwick VPN) when you are away from your machine.
 - Don't install software without permission of the project manager.

+### Shared Resource Guidelines

-You should also be cognizant of how much of the shared resources you are using (particularly RAM):
+You should also be cognizant of how much of the shared resources you are using (particularly RAM).
+You can use [Task Manager](https://en.wikipedia.org/wiki/Task_Manager_(Windows)) to view your usage.

 - When working with large datasets in R, use a SQLite interface to limit data queries to the rows/columns that you need (i.e., avoid pulling complete datasets into R if possible).
 - Close resource-heavy applications when not in use.
+In particular, don't keep R sessions open with large datasets loaded in RAM unless you are actively working with data.
 - Log off from the Server at the end of your work day (From your Remote Desktop: Start >> log off) .

 ## VPN & Remote Desktop Setup